midhunkalarikkal/FullDomain/Notes/React.md

 - **Consistent Hashing**: Ensures unique and stable file names across builds.
 - **Diagnostic & Error Handling**: Provides meaningful errors and diagnostics.
 - **Separate Dev and Prod Bundles**: Optimizes the build differently for development and production environments.

-This version removes redundancy while maintaining clarity and professionalism.

-For a **production build**, you can run: npx parcel build index.html

-During production builds, the `dist` folder will contain optimized files, and you can remove the `main` property from `package.json` to avoid errors related to the entry point.

 ## installation commands
 -------------------------